ebrudeniz/Mobile-Application-Development-Labs/README.md

-This repository contains the lab work I completed for the Mobile Application Development course.
+This repository contains the lab work that I completed for the Mobile Application Development course.